Advances in Psoriasis Treatment

 Types of Biologic Drugs for Psoriasis

-One type of biologic medication, called anti-TNF drugs, was made to treat rheumatoid arthritis.
+One type, called anti-TNF drugs, was made to treat rheumatoid arthritis.
 But researchers discovered that TNF, a protein, also plays a role in psoriasis and psoriatic arthritis.

-As researchers learned more about the biology of psoriasis, they made biologics specifically for the disease.
+As researchers learned more about psoriasis, they made biologics specifically for the disease.

 The more targeted the treatment, the greater the chance it will work and with fewer side effects, Heffernan says.